Steven Knight: Awards and honours

 Knight was appointed Commander of the Order of the British Empire (CBE) in the 2020 New Year Honours for services to drama, entertainment and the community in Birmingham.

 Personal life and media appearances

 As of August 2024, Knight lives in Gloucestershire and is married with seven children.

+Knight is a lifelong supporter of Birmingham City FC, and in 2025 was the executive producer on the documentary Built in Birmingham: Brady & the Blues following Tom Brady and Tom Wagner's takeover of the club and it’s transformation.

 Knight was a guest on Desert Island Discs on BBC Radio 4 on 11 August 2024, selecting George Michael, Bulgarian folk music, and Harry Lauder (the latter a reference to his support of Birmingham City F.C.), among others.
 He spoke about a variety of topics, including chess, Charles Dickens, Diana, Princess of Wales, and the origins of the SAS.